-The Blue Sky Program is offered to first-time full-time students who are not required to participate in other first-year programs as a condition for admission to the Un-iversity.
-Primary goals of the program are to help students make an effective adjustment to college, involve them in the Eastern community, and promote academic excellence, creativity, and pride in the University.
+The First-Year Program is offered to freshmen who are not required to participate in other programs as a condition for admission.
+The primary goals of the program are to help students make an effective adjustment to college, involve them in the Eastern community, and promote academic excellence, creativity, and pride in the University.